 Final Verdict – Is Chess A Sport Or Merely A Board Game?

-Despite whether you want to call chess a sport or not, Chess will always be the game that breeds creativity, sharpen your instincts, develop one’s patience and shape you into a smarter and decisive individual.
+Despite whether you want to call chess a sport or not, Chess will always be the game that breeds creativity, sharpens your instincts, develops one’s patience, and shape you into a smarter and more decisive individual.

 If you wish to gain more knowledge about the game of chess and its origin, then make sure you check out my latest post where was chess invented.
 I’m glad to have settled the debate on whether chess is a sport or a game (for the most part).